edgelesssys/constellation/docs/docs/reference/slsa.md

 ## Level 4 - In Progress

 We strive to adopt certain aspect of SLSA Level 4 that support our engineering process.
-At the same time, SLSA is still in alpha and the biggest changes to SLSA are expected to be around Level 4.
+At the same time, SLSA is still in alpha status and the biggest changes to SLSA are expected to be around Level 4.